Bayesian optimal experimental design with Wasserstein information criteria: Wasserstein distance and information criteria

+\end{definition} Clearly, as the Wasserstein distance in \eqref{eq:wp_utility} does not depend on variable $x$, the expectation reduces to an expectation over the marginal density $\pi(\cdot; \theta)$.
 In what follows, for notational simplicity, we suppress the explicit dependence on the design variable $\theta$ in expressions where this dependence remains constant throughout the analysis and the result applies uniformly for all designs.

 \begin{theorem}[Well-posedness] Let $\mu \in {\mathcal P}_p(X)$.
 Then the expected Wasserstein-$p$ utility in \eqref{eq:wp_utility} for $p \in [1,\infty)$ is finite. \end{theorem} \begin{proof} The claim follows directly from the upper bound $U_p \leq 2^{p-1}\left(M_p(\mu) + \E^{\pi(y)}M_p(\mu^y)\right) = 2^p M_p(\mu) < \infty$. \end{proof}